franchsli/whatsapp_clone_django/README.md

     - I think is because the readmore height isn't kept in count when scrolling.
 - You can't archive chats who are not with a contact.
+- Archived contacts sill notify users who archived them.
+  - The thing is that in the consumer, there's no way to know if the receiver archived the sender or not.

 **REFERENCE**: